 Though only a handful are known to the populace because only that handful produces flowers of any beauty.

 - Darker shades like reds and purples that are so dark you may think they are black

 They also come in color varieties as well, which will have multiple colors present and may resemble flames.

-The flowers themselves bloom from the short spike that grows along the stem, and each one will yield one bloom.
+The flowers themselves bloom from the short spike that grows along the stem.
+Each one will yield one bloom.